-Press the outboard oil seal (73) into the bearing cover (72) with the lip positioned as shown in Figure 1.
-Replace the bearing cover gasket (71) and secure the bearing cap with the hardware (74) and (75).
+Press the oil seal (73) into the bearing cap (72) with the lip positioned as shown in Figure E-1.
+Replace the bearing cap O-ring (71) and secure the bearing cap with the hardware (74 and 75).
 Be careful not to damage the oil seal lip on the shaft keyway.

-Lubricate the bearing housing as indicated in LUBRICATION.
+Lubricate the bearing housing as indicated in LUBRICATION at the end of this section.